 Pollinator use: It is possible that Hesperia juba, H. nevada Scudder, and H. uncas W.H.
 Edwards butterfly larvae use P. speciosa, because this group uses grasses in the western US.

-Tortoise use: P. speciosa is not recorded in Mojave desert tortoise diets, however, Stipa hymenoides is found in the diets.
+Tortoise use: Pappostipa speciosa is not recorded in Mojave desert tortoise diets.

-Propagation, production, and cultivation: H. speciosum was grown in a nursery for restoration projects at Zion National Park, in Springdale, Utah (Decker 2003a).
+Propagation, production, and cultivation: Pappostipa speciosa was grown in a nursery for restoration projects at Zion National Park, in Springdale, Utah (Decker 2003a).
 Fully matured seeds are hand collected and stored in sealed containers and kept at 4 – 16 ºC.
-Seeds are naturally cold stratified and kept damp during fall months after directly sown into a 1.5:1:1:2 soil mixture of vermiculite, sterile sand, turface, and peat; a balanced NPK nutrient ratio is occassionaly incorporated in the soil mix.
-Seedlings are grown in a shadehouse from March through October for fall planting and irrigated to nearly dry to hardening the plants while they are grown and before they are ourplanted.
+Seeds are naturally cold stratified and kept damp during fall months after directly being sown into a 1.5:1:1:2 soil mixture of vermiculite, sterile sand, turface, and peat; a balanced NPK nutrient ratio is occasionally incorporated in the soil mix.
+Seedlings are grown in a shadehouse from March through October for fall planting and irrigated to nearly dry to hardening the plants while they are grown and before they are outplanted.

-Recoverability: P. speciosa can persist after fire, with sufficient inputs of precipitation (Webb et al. 2003).
+Recoverability: Pappostipa speciosa can persist after fire, with sufficient inputs of precipitation (Webb et al. 2003).
 Pappostipa speciosa is also an important plant in temperature regions of Patagonia, in South America and there are far more publications with information about recovery of the species down there, than in the Mojave Desert.
 Publications focus primarily on responses of vegetation to grazing and fire as two primary disturbances in that area (e.g. Guadalupe et al. 2013).

 Parkinsonia spp.
 (Fabaceae)